-Please be aware that you may only hold one model portfolio in your SIPP at any time, and that if you hold a model portfolio via the Managed Portfolio Panel, you will not be able to hold any other Investment Centre funds.
+Please be aware that you may only hold one model portfolio in your Modular iSIPP at any time, and that if you hold a model portfolio via the Managed Portfolio Panel, you will not be able to hold any other Investment Centre funds.

-We will provide you with a quarterly report, based on the investments connected to your chosen model portfolio.
+We will provide you with a periodic report, based on the investments connected to your chosen model portfolio, on a quarterly basis.
 These reports will provide you with information such as investment values, transactions and the performance of your model portfolio during this period.

-To set up a model portfolio via the Managed Portfolio Panel, your financial adviser will need to agree to the terms of business of the investment manager whose portfolio they wish to use.
-They will then be able to appoint the investment manager on your behalf using James Hay Online.
+To set up a model portfolio via the Managed Portfolio Panel, your financial adviser will need to agree to the terms of business of the investment manager whose portfolio they wish to use, and they will then be able to appoint the investment manager on your behalf using James Hay Online.